lakshman8664/Battleship/README.md

 - **"Mediocre" CPU:** This AI opponent employs basic strategies to guess your ship locations.
 It's a great choice for practicing and learning the game.

 - **"Good" CPU:** The advanced AI opponent uses recursive and breadth-first search algorithms to optimize its guesses and improve its chances of victory.
 It provides a challenging experience for experienced players.

-## Contributions

-If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
-I welcome any enhancements, bug fixes, or new features that can improve the game.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Enjoy playing Battleship, and may the best strategist win!